 Work took me to RAF Cosford!
 I do not work in the forces, however we used its Hangar One for our meeting, to be honest, we were all suitably impressed with the location.

 I then went on a hunt for a royal mistress – Dora Jordan – and drove to Chelsea to photograph the townhouse (and blue plaque) where she had lived after her separation from the Duke of Clarence and wandered around Bushy Park and its locality trying to find Dora Jordan Road – I didn’t.
 Later the same day I headed to David Garrick’s Hampton home and photographed his blue plaque and Garrick’s Temple to Shakespeare alongside the river Thames.

 Later in November, on a bright Sunday, I headed to the Diana, Her Fashion Story exhibition at Kensington Palace and excitedly posted on my blog later the same day.
 It was the day before the royal engagement announcement.
-Thanks goodness I went to the palace on a quieter day!
+Thank goodness I went to the palace on a quieter day!

 December was a bit of a bust for me!
 We’d planned a trip to see the Harry Potter: History of Magic exhibition at the British Library, we’d booked time off work, we were going to Winter Wonderland afterwards – we were going nowhere!
 I had a fall and broke my ribs and so I had to rely on internet sources for my blog posts.

 January, however, I was back in business!
 I was still poorly but I struggled to the British Library to finally get to see the Harry Potter exhibition a month or so later than planned.
 Although worn out by my trip to town, within a day I had written on my blog about my visit, I am a stubborn so-and-so!

 Later in the month I visited Italy and my blog followed!
 I wrote my first post on my phone!
 Castello di Pompeano is a mediaeval castle near Serramazzoni.
 I’ve still not managed to visit when the castle is open, but maybe one day . . .